LVMH's takeover of Tiffany seen as uncertain: WWD

-(Reuters) - French luxury goods group LVMH’s (LVMH.PA) $16.2-billion takeover of Tiffany & Co (TIF.N) is looking less likely to go through, amid a deteriorating situation in the U.S. market, fashion trade publication WWD reported on Tuesday.
+(Reuters) - French luxury goods group LVMH’s (LVMH.PA) $16.2 billion takeover of Tiffany & Co (TIF.N) is looking less certain as the jeweler grapples with a deteriorating situation in the U.S. market brought on by a global pandemic and severe social unrest, fashion trade publication WWD reported on Tuesday.

 Tiffany’s shares closed down nearly 9% after the news.

-LVMH’s board called a meeting in Paris Tuesday night specifically to discuss the matter, WWD reported, citing sources.
+LVMH’s board called a meeting in Paris on Tuesday night to discuss the matter, WWD reported, citing sources.

 LVMH’s board is concerned about the COVID-19 pandemic and protests linked to the death of George Floyd at the hands of Minneapolis police, according to the report.